Scientific Name

 Description

-Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success as fungal attack often occurs due to damage to stems by an insect.
+Keeping Stapelias and their roots free of pests, such as mealybugs, is the real key to success, as fungal attacks often occur due to damage to stems by insects.

 Learn more at How to Grow and Care for Stapelia.